-Trajectories explore through participatory art are at a nascence of potential.
-As we engage with others in new forms new ways to experience the world around us, and a sensory understanding of what matters most in life is revealed.
+Trajectories explored through participatory art are at a nascence of potential.
+As one engages with others in new forms, new ways to experience the world around us and a sensory understanding of what matters most in life is revealed.
 My practice centers on developing tools and methodologies for opening encounters through sharing and listening.
 Immersion into the visual and sonic rhythm of a place, allows the unique terrains that shape the daily life of a place to come to the forefront.
-Experimenting between borders and barriers, between public and private, between abandoned, claimed, and reclaimed experiences it is possible to uncover that which obscures paths of connection.
-My investigations are continually refined through engagement in research-based practice resulting in multi-disciplinary productions, installations and social space interventions deeply rooted in the characteristics of place, shaped by exchange and serendipity.
+Experimenting between borders and barriers, between public and private, between abandoned, claimed, and reclaimed experiences, it is possible to uncover that which obscures paths of connection.
+My investigations are continually refined through a research-based practice resulting in multi-disciplinary productions, installations and social space interventions deeply rooted in the characteristics of place, shaped by exchange and serendipity.
 Combining elements of documentary film, visual ethnography, scholarship and performance, my aim is to trace a process whereby universal and particular are brought into relation.
 My practice is generative, socially-integrated, observational and responsive to new geographies emerging from the backdrop of the global condition, in ways that are both playful and revealing.
 By excavating that which is collective, yet immaterial, such as knowledge, skills, ideas memories, stories and customs, I investigate in order to reveal the Intangible Commons.

 The Rambling and Recognizing — walking projects combine elements of community engagement, mapping, movement of bodies, and experimental video.
 Through an interactive process in which participants are invited to partake in a simple project: to wander and converse.
 Encouraged through the presence and listening of the “other”, these urban dérives provide the means to excavate the knowledge, ideas, and emotions embedded in the surroundings.
 This process of discovery leads to the unintended unexpressed or assumed, often surprising even to the participants, once articulated.
 The revelations provide a way to break through invisible barriers to seeing and thinking about shared spaces differently, making visible connections that are not readily apparent in the daily routine of life.
 Each time and space has the potential to rouse a connection to globalized trends through unrestricted and open dialogue within the local.